 *In the picture of above we see Michael Monsoor (KIA) and another SEAL on security in Ramadi, Iraq (2006).
-The Operator closest to the wall can employ his weapon faster from the position shown, rather than Low Port.
+The Operator closest to the wall has better situational awareness at High Port than the Low Ready.

 Circa 2001, a shooting and combatives system known as CQD began to be integrated into the SEAL Teams.
 CQD, was originally developed for law enforcement agencies, because the system emphasized escalation of force, in addition to defensive and offensive capabilities.
 For reasons unknown to me law enforcement never adopted the system, however the SEAL Teams bought off on the idea and it came with perfect timing as we entered into the wars in Afghanistan and Iraq.
 CQD principals, including High Port were accepted and by the SEAL Teams and used in combat for about 15 years, until MMA fighting styles became preferred.
 However, the High Port position has remained in use for all mission profiles, including CQC.
 At this point, it's appropriate to point out and acknowledge that Dwain refers to High Port, as 10 Gun.
 "10", being straight up, and "0" being straight down.